There may have been a church at this site as early as the

 Giotto.
 The frescoes on this side are relatively recent discoveries.

-door, contains a fine altarpiece by Gian Francesco Caroto of the Virgin and
+door, contains a fine altarpiece by Giovan Francesco Caroto of the Virgin and

-Child with Saints Anne, John the Baptist, Peter, Rocco and Sebastian of 1528.
+Child and Saint Anne in Glory with Saints John the Baptist, Peter, Roch and Sebastian of 1528.

 The apse is enclosed by a semi-circular screen of 1523.